cpske/ISP/refactoring/index.md

 Refactoring refers to modifying the design of existing code to improve it.

+* signs that code needs refactoring (sometimes called "code smells", a term I dislike)
+* what does "improve" mean?
+Software principles provide some objective guides.
 * guide lines for when and how to refactor
-* signs that code needs refactoring (sometimes called "code smells", a term I dislike)
+   - code should be working before refactoring
+   - you must have tests before refactoring
+   - refactor is small steps and only one at a time.
+Test the result of each refactoring and commit it before doing the next refactoring.
 * common refactorings, with names
 * refactoring Python and Java using an IDE.
-Eclipse, IntelliJ (aka PyCharm), and Netbeans provide good refactoring tools, VS Code can perform mediocre refactoring.
+Eclipse, IntelliJ (aka PyCharm), and Netbeans provide good refactoring tools, VS Code can perform simple refactoring.

 ### Lessons